Skip to content

 Method 1 — Safari "Add to Dock" web app (clarifies: still streaming, not downloading)

 Safari 17 and later, shipping with macOS Sonoma 14 and later, includes an "Add to Dock" feature that wraps a website in a minimal app shell.
 Chrome's "Create shortcut" option does the same thing.
-Used on netflix.com, this gives you a desktop launcher that looks like a Netflix app — but it is still the website.
+Used on Netflix.com, this gives you a desktop launcher that looks like a Netflix app — but it is still the website.
 No content is downloaded; if you drop your Wi-Fi, playback stops as if you had closed a browser tab.

 Steps:

-1. Open Safari, navigate to netflix.com, and sign in.
+1. Open Safari, navigate to Netflix.com, and sign in.

 2. From the menu bar: File → Add to Dock.